Mortens4444/Mtf.Serial/ReadMe.md

 ## Overview

-The `Mtf.Serial` library provides a `SerialDevice` class designed for serial communication, including features for connecting to and configuring serial ports, handling data reception, and managing errors.
-This document covers the installation, properties, methods, events, and usage examples for effective serial communication in .NET applications.
+The `Mtf.Serial` library offers a `SerialDevice` class designed for robust serial communication with configuration options for port parameters, enhanced data reception handling, and logging integration using `ILogger`.
+The library provides both synchronous and asynchronous methods for data handling, connection management, and error tracking, making it well-suited for .NET applications requiring reliable serial communications.

 ## Installation

-To install the `Mtf.Serial` package, use the following steps:

-1. **Add Package**:
+1. **Install the Package**:
-   Open the terminal in your project directory and run:
+   Run the following command in your project directory:

    ```bash
    dotnet add package Mtf.Serial
    ```

-2. **Include the Namespace**:
+2. **Add the Namespace**:
-   Add the `Mtf.Serial` namespace at the beginning of your code file:
+   Include the `Mtf.Serial` namespace in your code file:

    ```csharp
    using Mtf.Serial;